 Note: this feature is not available in all regions.
 Optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Capturing from a Webcam

 You can record live content with a webcam that is attached to your computer and then import it directly into your CyberLink PowerDirector media library.
 To capture, use the capture player controls (record, stop, etc.) underneath the capture preview window.